pluribus-one/gdpr-registry-app/README.md

 ##### (a) Self-signed
 You may use a self-signed certificate if your app is running on a private network.
 In this case, however, your browser will probably raise an alert (and you may need to add an exception), because the certificate has not been signed by a trusted certificate authority.

-To create a self-signed certificate and update the apache configuration, open a shell and run the following code
+To create a self-signed certificate and update the apache configuration, open a shell and run the following code (inside the */home/gdpr/gdpr-registry-app* folder)

     sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt
+    sudo cp sample.apache.https.conf /etc/apache2/sites-available/
-    sudo a2ensite sample.apache.https.conf
+    sudo a2ensite sample.apache.https
     sudo service apache2 restart

 ##### (b) Let's Encrypt